Old House Plumbing Problems: What to Expect and How to Fix Them

 Secure

-Health & Safety Concerns With Old Pipes
+Health and Safety Concerns With Old Pipes

 The risks of old plumbing go well beyond inconvenience.
 Several materials common in pre-1980 homes pose direct health hazards.